A categorification of acyclic principal coefficient cluster algebras: Mutation and the cluster character

-To complete the proof of Theorem~\ref{main-cat-thm}, we need to understand the relationship between mutation of cluster-tilting objects in $\GP(B_Q)$ and Fomin--Zelevinsky mutation of their quivers.
+To complete the proof of Theorem~\ref{t:main-cat-thm}, we need to understand the relationship between mutation of cluster-tilting objects in $\GP(B_Q)$ and Fomin--Zelevinsky mutation of their quivers.
 These operations turn out to be compatible, in a much larger class of Frobenius cluster categories, in the sense of the following theorem.

-\begin{thm}[{\cite[Thm.~5.14, Prop.~5.15]{presslandmutation}}] Let $\frobcat$ be a Hom-finite Frobenius cluster category, and assume there is a cluster-tilting object $T\in\frobcat$ such that $\Endalg{\frobcat}{T}\cong\frjac{Q}{F}{W}$, where $Q$ the Gabriel quiver of this algebra.
-Then \begin{enumerate}[label=(\roman*)] \item $Q$ has no loops or $2$-cycles incident with any mutable vertex, so the Iyama--Yoshino mutation of $T$ at any indecomposable non-projective summand is well-defined, \item if $T'$ is obtained from $T$ by such a mutation, then $\End_\frobcat(T')^{\op}\cong\frjac{Q'}{F'}{W'}$, where $(Q',F',W')$ is obtained from $(Q,F,W)$ by mutation at the vertex corresponding to the mutated summand, and \item the quiver $Q'$ is the Gabriel quiver of $\End_\frobcat(T')^{\op}$ and, up to arrows between frozen vertices, the Fomin--Zelevinsky mutation of $Q$ at the appropriate vertex. \end{enumerate} These results then extend inductively to any cluster-tilting object in the mutation class of $T$. \end{thm}
+\begin{thm} Let $\frobcat$ be a Hom-finite Frobenius cluster category, and assume there is a cluster-tilting object $T\in\frobcat$ such that $\Endalg{\frobcat}{T}\cong\frjac{Q}{F}{W}$, where $Q$ the Gabriel quiver of this algebra.
+Then \begin{enumerate} \item $Q$ has no loops or $2$-cycles incident with any mutable vertex, so the Iyama--Yoshino mutation of $T$ at any indecomposable non-projective summand is well-defined, \item if $T'$ is obtained from $T$ by mutation at such a summand, then $\End_\frobcat(T')^{\op}\cong\frjac{Q'}{F'}{W'}$, where $(Q',F',W')$ is the mutation of $(Q,F,W)$ at the vertex corresponding to this summand, and \item the quiver $Q'$ is both the Gabriel quiver of $\End_\frobcat(T')^{\op}$ and, up to arrows between frozen vertices, the Fomin--Zelevinsky mutation of $Q$ at the appropriate vertex.
+In particular, it also has no loops or $2$-cycles incident with mutable vertices. \end{enumerate} These results then extend inductively to any cluster-tilting object in the mutation class of $T$. \end{thm} \begin{proof} This combines \cite[Thm.~5.15]{Pressland-FJAs} and \cite[Prop.~3]{presslandcorrigendum} (which corrects \cite[Prop.~5.16]{Pressland-FJAs}). \end{proof}

-This statement can be proved in a similar way to an analogous result of Buan--Iyama--Reiten--Smith for triangulated categories \cite{buanmutation}.
-The definition of mutation for an ice quiver with potential is given in \cite[Def.~4.1]{presslandmutation}, and is similar to that for ordinary quivers with potential \cite[\S1.2]{buanmutation}.
-We also explain in \cite{presslandmutation} how to extend the definition of Fomin--Zelevinsky mutation to ice quivers which may have arrows between their frozen vertices, allowing for a version of statement \ref{mutation-thm-fzmut} in which these arrows are still considered.
-For now, we use this result to complete the proof of Theorem~\ref{main-cat-thm}.
+The proof of \cite[Thm.~5.15]{Pressland-FJAs} referred to in that of Theorem~\ref{t:mutation} is similar to an analogous result of Buan--Iyama--Reiten--Smith for triangulated categories \cite{BIRS2}.
+The definition of mutation for an ice quiver with potential is given in \cite[Def.~4.1]{Pressland-FJAs}, and is similar to that for ordinary quivers with potential \cite[\S1.2]{BIRS2}.
+We also explain in \cite{Pressland-FJAs} how to extend the definition of Fomin--Zelevinsky mutation to ice quivers which may have arrows between their frozen vertices.
+Thus the same argument proves a stronger version of Theorem~\ref{t:mutation}\ref{t:mutation-fzmut} in which these arrows are still considered, but we will not use this here.